koliseoapi/help/content/about/privacy.md

     parent: about
 ---

 We collect information to provide a better service to all of our users.
-This page explains what information we collect and why we collect it.
+This page explains which information we collect and why we collect it.

 ## Information that we collect

 We collect information in the following ways:

 - **Information you introduce in the platform manually**.
 For example, you may enter your Twitter account or a user description on your user profile page.
 - **Information we get from your Authentication provider**.
 When you log into the platform we receive the following information from your authentication provider: **OAuth id**, **Name**, **E-mail address**, and **Photo**.
-We use this information to identify your user account.
-We use your email address for notifications, like when purchasing tickets for an event, or if an event that you are attending is suffering changes.
+We use this information to identify your user account, and we use your email address for notifications (e.g. when purchasing tickets).
 - **Logs**.
 When you use our services, we automatically collect and store information in server logs, including:
   - The pages that you visited.
   - Your IP address.